 DCIS accounts for 1 of every 5 new breast cancer diagnoses.
 It's an uncontrolled growth of cells within the breast ducts.
 It’s noninvasive, meaning it hasn’t grown into the breast tissue outside of the ducts.
 The phrase "in situ" means "in its original place."

-Ductal carcinoma in situ is the earliest stage at which breast cancer can be diagnosed.
-It's known as Stage 0 breast cancer.
-The prognosis for women diagnosed with this form of breast cancer is excellent.
-The vast majority of women diagnosed with ductal carcinoma in situ are cured.
+DCIS is the earliest stage at which breast cancer can be diagnosed.
+It's known as stage 0 breast cancer.
+The vast majority of women diagnosed with it are cured.

-Even though ductal carcinoma in situ is noninvasive, it is imperative that women with the disease receive medical treatment because it can be a precursor of invasive cancer.
-Experts believe that 25% to 50% of women with DCIS will later develop an invasive breast cancer within 10 years of the DCIS diagnosis.
-The invasive cancer usually develops in the same breast and in the same quadrant of the breast that the DCIS first occurred.
+Even though it’s noninvasive, it can lead to invasive cancer.
+It's important that women with the disease receive medical treatment.
+Experts believe that up to 30% of women with DCIS will develop an invasive breast cancer within 10 years of the DCIS diagnosis.
+The invasive cancer usually develops in the same breast and in the same area as where the DCIS happened.

 How is ductal carcinoma in situ diagnosed?

-Ductal carcinoma in situ does not usually cause the formation of a lump in the breast that can be felt upon examination.
-Signs and symptoms of DCIS include breast pain and/or a bloody discharge from the nipple.
+This type of cancer doesn’t usually cause a lump in the breast that can be felt.
+Symptoms of DCIS include breast pain and a bloody discharge from the nipple.
 About 80% of cases are found by mammograms.
-Mammograms detect tiny bits of calcium that develop in dead cancer cells.
-As more and more cancer cells age and die, these calcifications grow.
-On the mammogram, they appear as a shadowy area.
+On the mammogram, it appears as a shadowy area.